Middle School Curriculum Guide

 EIGHTH-GRADE SPANISH

 Successful completion of eighth-grade Spanish enables students to enter Level 2 in the Upper School.
 Placement approval for Level 2 Honors courses requires a year-end average of 90 percent or higher.
-Students appropriately placed in Level 2 Honors show motivation, maturity, responsibility, and hard work, and they make consistent efforts to use solely the target language in class.
+Students appropriately placed in Level 2 Honors show motivation, maturity, responsibility, and hard work, and they make consistent efforts to speak solely in the target language during class.
 They display excellence in the four main language skills - listening, speaking, reading and writing - and meet all commitments in a timely manner.